erroronline1/qualitymanagement/assistant/modules/readme.md

 container for output are named 'input', 'temp' and 'output' and can be accessed via `el('input').innerHTML` or whatever.

 ## registering and loading of modules
-register and deregister modules in ROOT/core/config.js so they are accessible and listed on initial start. import js-files or other subscripts with `core.function.loadScript(url,callback);` files to be imported always have to be hardcoded (e.g. dropdown-list) because javascript having no indirect access to local file system (directory-listing etc.). this has to be done within modules as well. data-objects should be stored in library/module.data/ prefixed with modulename_. therefore these can remain untouched if any changes occur for the main module-file and won't be affected during file-transfers in reviews.
+register and deregister modules in ROOT/core/config.js so they are accessible and listed on initial start. import js-files or other subscripts with `core.function.loadScript(url,callback);` files to be imported always have to be hardcoded (e.g. dropdown-list) because javascript having no indirect access to local file system (directory-listing etc.). this has to be done within modules as well. data-objects should be stored in `core.var.moduleDataDir`-folder prefixed with modulename_. therefore these can remain untouched if any changes occur for the main module-file and won't be affected during file-transfers in reviews.

 ## module initialization
 initialization of module will be achieved by the callback functions of the core.function.loadScript-method. initialization should contain a default output for input (forms or explanatory text), might contain module information in temp and should clear output. even if the module-object is reinitialized on every module-call there is no way of initializing with the same function name because of some asynchronous variable handling or scope unknown to me resulting in calling the previous init-function and giving a lot of errors.